quantum-ods/qmlcourse/README.md

 ## Legal Issues

-You can communicate course orgs wia [email](mailto:qmlcourse.ods@gmail.com).
-Please email us first if you found an intellectual property rights violation in the course materials or if you want using the course materials not under the CC-BY-4.0 License.
+You can communicate with course orgs via [email](mailto:qmlcourse.ods@gmail.com).
+Please email us first if you found an intellectual property rights violation in the course materials or if you want to use the course materials, not under the CC-BY-4.0 License.